ethan546/Qd20/README.md

 Developed on IBM Quantum.
 Scripts are currently designed to run on AerSimulator for instant runtime, but can easily be converted to run on proper quantum computers.

-rand_dice.ipynb is the main script. rand_dice_testing.ipynb includes framework for testing the quantum circuit, including circuit drawings and histograms. utils.py includes useful functions for testing.
+rand_dice.ipynb is the main script.

+rand_dice_testing.ipynb includes framework for testing the quantum circuit, including circuit drawings and histograms.

+utils.py includes useful functions for testing.

+rand_dice.py is a script format of this project, with CLI enabled

+bot.py controls a Discord bot which runs off of the rand_dice.py functions